National Respite Locator

 How to Use the "Add Your Program" Service

 If you are a respite care provider, you may "Add Your Program" to the Locator Service by using this feature.Once you have registered your program, you will have a User Name and Password that will enable you to "Log-In" and make changes to your listing when you need to.

 When you have a User Name and Password, you will use the "Login to Update" feature to make changes in your agency's listing.

 Please Note: The National Respite Locator database is not a complete list of all the respite programs that exist or even all the possible funding sources.
 If you fail to find a program near you on our list or need more information, you should check with your State Lifespan Respite Program, your State Respite Coalition, an Aging and Disability Resource Center, or the Eldercare Locator Service.

 For information on state and local contacts for the National Family Caregiver Support Program, which may provide funding for respite primarily for the aging population, and other critical family caregiver support services, check the Eldercare Locator.

 If you are a veteran or the family caregiver of a veteran, please contact the VA's Caregiver Support Line at 1-855-260-3274.

 The National Dissemination Center for Children with Disabilities (NICHCY) has provided valuable links to summer camps for both children and adults with disabilities.
 See the following links.

-The Respite Locator Service is a service of the ARCH National Respite Network, a division of the Chapel Hill Training-Outreach Project, Inc. Funding for this service is provided through the generous donations of the members of the ARCH-NRN with partial support from a cooperative agreement with the Administration on Aging, US Department of Health and Human Services.
+The Respite Locator Service is a service of the ARCH National Respite Network, a division of the Chapel Hill Training-Outreach Project, Inc. Funding for this service is provided through the generous donations of the members of the ARCH-NRN with partial support from a cooperative agreement with the Administration for Community Living, US Department of Health and Human Services.
 For more information about joining the ARCH-NRN click here.